bdleavitt/dubbing-translated-videos-with-azure-ai-services/readme.md

         * Go to Certificates & Secrets -> Generate new client secret
 * [Install Visual Studio Code]  and add the Logic Apps (Standard) extension
 * Install Azure Storage explorer
+* Have Git installed on your machine to clone the repositiory.

 ## Deployment and Configuration Steps
-1. Clone repo.
+1. Clone repo. i.e. ``git clone {repository_name}``
 1. Log in to Azure CLI client ``az login``
 1. From the command line, navigate to the deploy folder, i.e. ``cd ./deploy/``
+1. If needed, specify the subscription you will deploy to by typing ``az account set --subscription 0000000-0000-0000-0000-000000000000``
-1. Create a new resource group ``az group create -l eastus2 -g RG-VideoDubbing-Bicep``
+1. Create a new resource group ``az group create -l eastus2 -g RG-VideoDubbing-Bicep`
 1. Deploy the bicep templates.
 Choose your own prefix instead of "tla" and include the app replace the guid with the id of your service principal: ``az deployment group create -g RG-VideoDubbing-Bicep --template-file .\main.bicep --parameters prefix=tla spClientId=0000000-0000-0000-0000-000000000000``
 1. In the Azure Portal navigate to the resource group you just created and deployed to.
 1. **Give Service Principal "Contributor" role on Resource Group**